StackStorm-Exchange/stackstorm-aws/README.md

 st2_user_data: ""
  ```

+In previous versions there was a 'setup' object within the config, which has been deprecated.
+This will
+break the configuration where iam roles are being used

 * ``service_notifications_sensor.host`` - Listen host for the HTTP interface.
 * ``service_notifications_sensor.port`` - Listen port for the HTTP interface.
 * ``service_notifications_sensor.path`` - Path where the events need to be sent.